-5 1 10 10 1D D I Required Federal Agency and CFDA# Federal Award, Grant Purpose, People Served New Grant SFY 14 SFY 15 SFY 16 SFY 17 State Match or MOE Y /N FTE's Dept. of Health &Human Services, CMS 93.778 Medical Assistance Program: Medicaid program grants provide health and long term care coverage to an average of 800,000 uninsured or underinsured Minnesotans who meet income eligibility requirements.
+Federal Agency and CFDA# Federal Award, Grant Purpose, People Served New Grant SFY 14 SFY 15 SFY 16 SFY 17 State Match or MOE Required FTE's Dept. of Health &Human Services, CMS 93.778 Medical Assistance Program: Medicaid program grants provide health and long term care coverage to an average of 800,000 uninsured or underinsured Minnesotans who meet income eligibility requirements.
 This program is managed by the state under guidance from the federal government.
-The amounts reported here is the federal share of spending for this joint federal-state program.
-No \$5,153,716 \$6,139,940 \$6,993,642 \$7,166,592 Yes 0.0 Dept. of Health &Human Services, CMS 93.778 Medical Assistance Program: This grant is an administrative pass-through of federal financial participation (FFP) to counties, DHS systems, and the state general fund for approved MA administrative activities.
-Minnesota earns administrative FFP for approved MA administrative activity.
-4000 7.40 4044.047 25.004 Medical Assistance Program: The No \$302,748 \$341,917 \$359,824 \$360,804 Yes 0.0 Dept. of Health & Human Services, CMS 93.778 Federal Children's Health Insurance Program (SCHIP) grants provide coverage or enhanced federal funding to certain categories of uninsured low-income children and pregnant women.
-No \$37,061 \$42,593 \$45,688 \$41,289 Yes 0.0 Dept. of Health & Human Services, CMS 93.778 Medical Assistance Program: This grant builds upon the Minnesota Medicaid health care delivery system and the Hennepin Health demonstration project, with a focus on patient centered services across a continuum of health care, mental health, long-term care, and other services.
-The goal of this grant is to create multi-payer models with a broad mission to raise community health status and reduce long term health risks for beneficiaries of Medicare, Medicaid, and CHIP.
-The Minnesota Accountable Health Model will offer a comprehensive, statewide, and imitative to close the current gaps in health information technology, secure exchange health information, quality improvement infrastructure, and workforce capacity needed to provide team-based coordinated care.
-No \$5,913 \$16,085 \$16,085 \$16,085 No 6.0 State Survey and Certification of Health INU \$0,913 \$10,000 \$10,000 \$10,000 INU 0.0 Dept. of Health & Human Services, CMS 93.777 Care Providers and Suppliers: This grant provides funding for a contract with Minnesota Department of Health (MDH) to certify nursing homes and rehabilitation providers in accordance with requirements from the Centers for Medicare and Medicaid Services.
-These providers may not participate in the Medicaid program unless they are certified.
-No \$6,036 \$6,943 \$6,943 \$6,943 Yes 0.0 Dept. of Health & Human Services, CMS NEW-MinnesotaCare Basic Health Plan Trust Fund: The MinnesotaCare program provides comprehensive health care coverage for about 80,000 low-income adults without access to affordable health insurance.
-These grants fund health care coverage and are not used for program New \$104.700 \$370.007 6242.072 V 00 administration.
-New 0 \$121,700 \$279,996 \$343,873 Yes 0.0
+The amounts reported here is the federal share of spending for this joint federal-state program. \$5,153,716 \$6,193,020 \$7,096,791 \$7,269,080 Yes 0.0 Dept. of Health &Human Services, CMS 93.778 Medical Assistance Program: This grant is an administrative pass-through of federal financial participation (FFP) to counties, DHS systems, and the state general fund for approved MA administrative activities.
+Minnesota earns administrative FFP for approved MA administrative activity. \$302,748 \$341,382 \$359,288 \$360,269 Yes 0.0 Dept. of Health & Human Services, CMS 93.778 Medical Assistance Program: The Federal Children's Health Insurance Program (SCHIP) grants provide coverage or enhanced federal funding to certain categories of uninsured lowincome children and pregnant women. \$37,061 \$45,918 \$47,523 \$43,079 Yes 0.0 Dept. of Health & Human Services, CMS 93.778 Medical Assistance Program: This grant builds upon the Minnesota Medicaid health care delivery system and the Hennepin Health demonstration project, with a focus on patient centered services across a continuum of health care, mental health, long-term care, and other services.
+The goal of this grant is to create multipayer models with a broad mission to raise community health status and reduce long term health risks for beneficiaries of Medicare, Medicaid, and CHIP.
+The Minnesota Accountable Health Model will offer a comprehensive, statewide, and imitative to close the current gaps in health information technology, secure exchange health information, quality improvement infrastructure, and workforce capacity needed to provide team-based coordinated care. \$5,913 \$16,085 \$16,085 \$16,085 No 6.0 Dept. of Health & Human Services, CMS 93.777 State Survey and Certification of Health Care Providers and Suppliers: This grant provides funding for a contract with Minnesota Department of Health (MDH) to certify nursing homes and rehabilitation providers in accordance with requirements from the Centers for Medicare and Medicaid Services.
+These providers may not participate in the Medicaid program unless they are certified. \$6,036 \$6,943 \$6,943 \$6,943 Yes 0.0 Dept. of Health & Human Services, CMS NEW-MinnesotaCare Basic Health Plan Trust Fund: The MinnesotaCare program provides comprehensive health care coverage for about 80,000 low-income adults without access to affordable health insurance.
+These grants fund health care coverage and are not used for program administration.
+New 0 \$110,220 \$256,252 \$351,693 Yes 0.0